 Click here for a quick look at how Scouting builds positive character.

 Does your Troop supply Den Chiefs to your feeder Cub Scout Pack or to a Cub Scout Pack in your area?
-One way that the Boy Scout organization is kept strong is through the willful and purposeful recruitment of Webelos into BSA troops.
-The Den Chief Program is a win-win situation for the Boy Scout, Cub Scout and the Den Leader.
-The Boy Scout learns to lead and can sell the Boy Scout program through the stories he tells and the pictures he shows his Den about the campouts and activities he does with his Troop.
-The Cub Scouts learn from a older boy and not a parent and the Den Leader can delegate some of the Den leadership responsibilities to the Den Chief.
+One way that the Boy Scout organization is kept strong is through the willful and purposeful recruitment of Webelos into Scouts BSA troops.
+The Den Chief Program is a win-win situation for the Scouts BSA, Cub Scout and the Den Leader.
+The Scouts BSA youth learns to lead and can sell the Boy Scout program through the stories they tell and the pictures they show their Den about the campouts and activities their does with his Troop.
+The Cub Scouts learn from an older Scout and not a parent and the Den Leader can delegate some of the Den leadership responsibilities to the Den Chief.
 Click Here for information on Den Chief training.

 In addition, does your troop have an adult assigned as Webelos coordinator, or ASM for recruitment?
 If not, you need to consider staffing this position in your troop!
 Encourage an out-going adult in your troop to step into this role.
 If you have this position in your organization and have had success in recruiting Webelos, please consider sharing this experience.
 Remember, when the Scouting program succeeds, our youth succeeds.

-Scouting is available to boys in first grade through age 20 and boys and girls ages 14-20.
+Scouting is available to boys and girls in kindergarten through age 20.
 In addition, opportunities exist for churches, schools and community organizations to sponsor a new pack, troop, venture crew, or explorer post.
-If you are interested in learning more or would like to start a new unit at your church, school or community organization, contact Becky Long or Justin Crain.
+If you are interested in learning more or would like to start a new unit at your church, school or community organization, contact Joe Blasko or Robbie Lindner.

 Exploring – Career Education